Prismacolor Scholar Colored Pencils

 The overall harder core results in a less creamy feel.
 Getting a thick layer will be more dependent on application pressure.
 However, since these are a harder material they should hold up to quite a bit of heavy pressure abuse.
 This makes them good for classroom settings where you might get multiple people applying varying levels of pressure to a single pencil.
 In addition, sharpening these are much less cumbersome since the sharpened point will be less prone to falling apart.
 Blending will be more difficult with these, and any blending that does occur could get a bit waxy.
 It would also be nice to have a more grip-friendly exterior but it is a minor complaint.

 The “more affordable aspect” of these really shows through with the packaging.
 These come in a cheap plastic sleeve that you would be upset with even in a cheap budget pencil brand.
 They don’t do a very good job of protecting the pencils and there is little in terms of security while in the sleeve, so extra careful needs to be taken when transporting these around.
 The pencils themselves have color-matching exteriors with the standard Prismacolor stamping on them.

 Cost – 3/5

 Costs for these are typically in the budget range.
-For this price you are getting quite good color with plenty of intensity and what would amount to a pretty nice starter set for beginners or students.
+For this price, you are getting quite good color with plenty of intensity and what would amount to a pretty nice starter set for beginners or students.
 If you really want to learn proper blend technique and experience a truly soft wax pencil then you would likely have to spend nearly twice this much.
 The packaging definitely could use an upgrade, though, even for the relatively cheap asking price.

 Overall Ranking – 3/5

 A nice training pencil that should be reasonable for most budgets.
 Some corners are cut while still retaining some of the good qualities Prismacolor is known for.
 A serious artist might want to save up a bit more and purchase a softer wax set but these should do the try for most everyone else.
 In particular, these are great for classroom settings.